dojowahi/livy_spark/README.md

 ### Pre-requisite
-A spark cluster with Apache Livy running.
+An AWS EMR cluster with Apache Livy and Apache Spark running.
-The code in this repository has been tested on AWS EMR cluster for jobs which run from 30 min to 24 hrs.
+Access to S3 buckets, where files can be stored and Spark job output can be written The code in this repository has been tested on AWS EMR cluster for jobs which run from 30 min to 24 hrs.

 ## Objective